How To Treat White Spots on Bird of Paradise (An Easy Guide)

 Mealybugs are small, wingless insects covered in a white, powdery substance.

-They feed on the sap of plants and can cause a great deal of damage if left unchecked.
+They feed on the sap of plants and can cause great damage if left unchecked.

 Spider Mites